mandelsoft/mdref/doc/chapters/terms.md

 ### Anchors

-Anchors for terms are just defined by using the reference syntax outside the markdown reference syntax and adding a text separated by a colon ( `:`).
+Anchors for terms are just defined by using the reference syntax outside the Markdown reference syntax and adding a text separated by a colon ( `:`).

 For example